CatalystKD1/cs348_Project/README.md

 pip install python-dotenv
 pip install pandas
 ```
-6. Open up milestone-1 and run the new setup.py program.
+6. Open up `milestone-3` folder.
+7. Run the setup.py program.
 WARNING: If you are NOT using a Windows device, you might need to change the .csv file path to match the syntax for your device.
-7. Load the tables on MySQL to check if all of the tables are there.
+8. Load the tables on MySQL to check if all of the tables are there.
-8. Run the sample_users.py program to load test user data into the playlist, user, and other tables for sample querying.

 # Demo Instructions